luixxiul/ansible-role-etherpad/docs/configuring-etherpad.md

 You can also define plugins that should be installed with the variable `etherpad_plugins`.
 Defining plugins also requires self-building the Etherpad Docker image with the `etherpad_container_image_self_build` variable.

 Etherpad plugins can also be managed from the admin page (if enabled).
-You can view a list of all Etherpad plugins [on this page](https://static.etherpad.org/index.html).
+You can view a list of the plugins [on this page](https://static.etherpad.org/index.html).

 To specify plugins to install, add the following configuration to your `vars.yml` file (adapt to your needs).
 No plugins are installed by default.